Motor racing - The gloves are off between Hamilton and Vettel

-LONDON The gloves are off and the fight is on between Formula One title rivals Sebastian Vettel and Lewis Hamilton.
+LONDON (Reuters) - The gloves are off and the fight is on between Formula One title rivals Sebastian Vettel and Lewis Hamilton.

 Sunday's explosive Azerbaijan Grand Prix more than made up for last year's dull race in Baku, bursting the budding 'bromance' and replacing it with something much more heavyweight.